healthysustainablecities/global-indicators/readme.md

     ```
     git pull upstream main
     ```
-1. Set up analysis environment container, run:
+1. Set up analysis environment
+  - You could do a local install for the required packages and run our software natively on your own machines.
+  - Due to the complexity of the software stack, we strongly encourage docker for the easiest working environment.
+For our docker container, run:
     ```
     docker pull globalhealthyliveablecities/global-indicators:latest
     ```